TheReinforce43/SQL-Project/README.md

 SQL Project Name: Analyze International Debt Statistics This project I have practiced belows topics:
 1. Aggregate Function
-2. Using of Group By , Order By and limit  keyword
+2. Using of GROUP BY , ORDER BY and lIMIT  keyword
-3. Subquery SELECT and where statement
+3. Apply  Subquery in  SELECT and WHERE statement